DataDog/hiring-engineers/walkthrough.md

 systemctl restart datadog-agent
 ```

 Run this one liner to start generating connections to your database.
+It will tie up 5/100 of your available database connections.
 Leave this script running for a few minutes to generate data for your dashboards.
 Use `CTRL-C` to stop it when you are done generating traffic.
 ```bash
 while true; do sudo -u postgres sh -c "pgbench -c 5 -C"; sleep 1; done
 ```